 This subject will introduce students to aesthetics as a separate branch of Philosophy, from Baumgarten to Worringer.
 The most fundamental ideas of such key thinkers in art as Burke, Kant, Hegel, Schopenhauer, Nietzsche will be discussed in class and examined in both historical context and the contemporary.

-COFA 2269 Theories of Subjectivity S1 or S2 HPW2 C8 and the Body in the Nineteenth Century
+Theories of Subjectivity and the Body in the Nineteenth Century